Is Solar Worth It in the UK in 2026?

 Solar is worth it when the system produces enough useful electricity to justify the upfront cost within a timeframe you are comfortable with.
 In 2026, the case is strongest when your roof is suitable, your quote is competitive and you can use or export the generated electricity well.

-Assumptions reviewed 2 June 2026: the calculator default import rate is aligned to Ofgem’s 1 April to 30 June 2026 average electricity unit rate for Direct Debit customers, rounded to 24.7p/kWh.
+Assumptions reviewed 2 July 2026: the calculator default import rate is aligned to Ofgem's 1 July to 30 September 2026 average electricity unit rate for Direct Debit customers, rounded to 26.1p/kWh from the 26.11p/kWh published figure.
+Current tariff choice is still a live part of the solar decision.

 A quick worth-it checklist